 The benefits of surfing securely can’t be stated enough.
 When you’re at the mercy of dodgy connections the world round, this is a handy tool.

 VPN Services I Recommend

 Over the years, I’ve tried and tested quite a few VPN services as part of my travel security system.
-Below are my two favourites.
+Below is my favourite.

-(I have used – as in, paid for! – both of these services and as such I endorse them.
-If you click either link and make a purchase I will earn a small commission which doesn’t affect your price.
+(I have used – as in, paid for! – this service and as such I endorse them.
+If you click the link and make a purchase I will earn a small commission which doesn’t affect your price.
 Thanks in advance for your support!)

 Not a lot of VPN services work with all devices and operating systems (Windows Phones being the trickiest to accommodate).
 But IP Vanish does.